isorna/dropcommander/docs/en/dzc/special-rules.md

 Multiple units may choose to Reaction Fire against the same enemy Aircraft after the same move, simply declare and resolve each unit one by one.

-**Reaction Fire is by its very nature somewhat less accurate than a well considered flurry, and as such suffers a +2 penalty to its Accuracy.** AA weapons that also have the Indirect Fire special rule may not Reaction Fire.
+**Reaction Fire is by its very nature somewhat less accurate than a well considered flurry, and as such suffers a +2 penalty to its Accuracy**.
+AA weapons that also have the Indirect Fire special rule may not Reaction Fire.

 ### Area (Area)